OHIF/Viewers/platform/docs/docs/platform/services/data/ToolbarService.md

 ## State

-ToolbarService has an internal state that gets updated per tool interaction and tracks the active toolId, state of the buttons that have toggled state, and the group buttons and which tool in each group is active.
+ToolBarService has an internal state that gets updated per tool interaction and tracks the active toolId, state of the buttons that have toggled state, and the group buttons and which tool in each group is active.